rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 they will indeed receive the subscribed updates without having to worry about updates being silently dropped.
-In other words, a subscription constitutes a promise on the side of the publisher to provide the receivers with updates per the terms of the subscription.
+In other words, a subscription constitutes a promise on the side of the publisher to provide the receivers with updates per the terms of the subscription, or otherwise notify the receiver if t

 Now, there are many reasons why a publisher may at some point no longer be able to fulfill the terms of the subscription, even if the